 Finally, the warmth with which these central truths have been investigated promotes within the reader a dissatisfaction with the often lazy and overworked cliché's glibly used.
 Any book that does that must be worth buying.

 "Here is faithful preaching which seeks to go beyond the normal parameters of preaching on Christ and yet to remain faithful - indeed, more faithful by virtue of that fact - to the Christ not only of Paul but of the gospel narratives too."

 Carl R. Trueman

-Professor in the Department of Biblical and Religious Studies, Grove City College, Pennsylvania
+Professor of Biblical and Religious Studies, Grove City College, Pennsylvania

 "This invaluable book cannot fail to enrich our understanding and deepen our devotion to the Lord Jesus Christ."